youzi-forge/good-first-issue-autoUpdate/README.md

 ## How it works
 - Uses GitHub GraphQL Search to fetch issues whose labels include `good first issue`, `good-first-issue`, or `first-timers-only`, within rolling time windows to avoid the 1000-result cap.
 Default window is 5 days per request.
+- Optionally scope to one organization via `--org ORGNAME` to narrow results.
-- Filters to repositories with at least 300 stars.
+- Filters by repo stars via `--min-stars/--max-stars` (CI defaults to ≥1000★).
 - Renders grouped Markdown here in README.

 ## Local run